dragonskyside/hotwire-search/README.md

 # README

-This simple app to explore hotwire.
-It is an application which has a players model that can be populated and searched thorough a form.
+I created this simple app to explore hotwire the new technology that replaces - for the most part- React in many rails applications.
+The app cosists of a players model that can be populated and searched thorough a form.
 The interesting thing is that search queries can be updated in real time, allowing the user see results as they type.

 Dependencies: